ynotstartups/notes/notes/rss.md

 ## Theme

-- text
+- reading through text
-- boring? old tech
+- boring? old tech, RSS is popular in 2004 - 2005
 - hacky code

 ## Who Am I?

 Go through https://ynotstartups.github.io/

-## Why RSS - Personal Story
+## Let's start with a Personal Story

 I found myself constantly checking several websites to get information.

 For example,

+I like to keep track of new properties in City of London.

 Every Monday, I check [barbican cinema website](https://www.barbican.org.uk/whats-on/cinema) because the cinema ticket is only £6 on Monday.

 If I want to check if there are new art exhibitions, I use [timeout](https://www.timeout.com/london/art/top-10-art-exhibitions-in-london) .

-I go on [Hacker News](https://news.ycombinator.com/), however I only visit links with a large amount of comments.
+I go on [Hacker News](https://news.ycombinator.com/), however I only open links with a large amount of comments.

 ...